Radiologic Technology (AS Degree S1206)

 • Near vision: ability to see clearly 20 inches or less

-• Hearing: able to recognize a full range of tones
+• Hearing: ability to recognize a full range of tones

 • Contact with patients having different religious, culture, ethnicity, race, sexual orientation, psychological and physical disabilities, and under a wide variety of circumstances